chewmanji/Stacked-n-Jacked/README.md

 The app has a lot of potential for development.
 However for the nearest future I plan to refactor code (it's really shitty xd),
-add more data in dashboard home view, do something useful with user's email (e.g weekly summaries of workouts).
+add more data in dashboard home view, do something useful with user's email (e.g weekly summaries of workouts),
+add some testing :grimacing: and logging :sob:.

 Feel free to leave a :star2: